Joanna Kulig: 1998–2018: Career beginnings and stardom in Poland

-2018–present: International success
+2018–2024: International recognition

 Kulig's international breakthrough came in 2018 when she starred in Pawlikowski's historical drama film Cold War.
 The film marked their third collaboration, which prompted Pawlikowski to call her his "muse".
-The part of Zula, a woman in post-war Poland who joins a folk music touring group, was written specifically for her.
-In the film, Kulig notably performs the traditional Polish folk song "Dwa serduszka" ("Two Hearts").
+The part of Zula, a woman in post-war Poland who joins a folk music touring group, was once again written by Pawlikowski with her in mind.
+Kulig was drawn to the role as it required her to sing and dance, allowing her to showcase her talents; she trained with a folk group for half a year in preparation for the part.
+In the film, she notably performs the traditional Polish folk song "Dwa serduszka" ("Two Hearts"), termed by Vulture as "the movie's unofficial theme song".
 Mark Kermode of The Observer wrote that she "delivers a star-making performance of astonishing range and depth", and Mick LaSalle of San Francisco Chronicle stated that "she takes the role of a lifetime between her teeth, chomps on it, pounds it into the ground and never lets go for a second."
 According to Scott Feinberg of The Hollywood Reporter, "in a fair world ...
 Kulig would not only be a serious contender for a best actress nom, but would quickly become an in-demand actress in Hollywood, too."
 Kulig received the Best Actress Award at the 31st European Film Awards, and the Polish Academy Award for Best Actress for her performance.
-That same year, she played local priest's girlfriend with whom she gets pregnant in Wojciech Smarzowski's controversial film Clergy, which went on to become the highest-grossing Polish film of all time.
+That same year, she played local priest's pregnant girlfriend in Wojciech Smarzowski's film Clergy, which went on to become the highest-grossing Polish film of all time.
+Due to its themes of child abuse, corruption and alcoholism in the Catholic Church in Poland, the film caused controversy especially among right-wing groups in the largely Catholic country and led to a nationwide debate about the role of the church in the Polish society.
+In 2019, she was cast in the recurring role of Johanna, titular character's mother, in Amazon Studios series Hanna.